ymyzk/wsgi_lineprof/README.rst

 Accumulate Mode
 ---------------
-By default, wsgi_lineprof writes results every request.
+By default, wsgi_lineprof writes results every time a request is processed.
 By enabling ``accumulate`` option, wsgi_lineprof accumulate results of all requests and writes the result on interpreter termination.

 .. code-block:: python